Social Security

 Holidays and Annual Leave

 In accordance with Brazilian Labour Law, after each period of 12 months worked, employees are entitled to a 30 calendar-day paid vacation, which must be taken within the subsequent period of 12 months, in the period that is most convenient to the employer.
 The Labour Reform allows the split of the vacation period, provided that the employee agrees.
 The vacation period can be taken in up to three periods, one of which cannot be less than 14 days and the others cannot be less than 5 days each.
 Moreover, the vacation period cannot start 2 days before a holiday or a weekend.
-Additionally, note that the employee may “sell” 1/3 of his/her vacation period.
+Additionally, note that the employee may “sell” 1/3 of their vacation period.
 The vacation remuneration corresponds to the monthly salary plus 1/3 of the employee’s monthly salary as vacation bonus.

 Employees are entitled to be absent from work on public holidays as established by law to celebrate some special occasion (e.g. Christmas, Independence Day, etc.), being entitled to the regular remuneration for such days.
 Local (Municipal or State) holidays may also apply, depending on where the company is based.
 If the employer demands the employee to work on a holiday, the remuneration paid with respect to the worked holiday must be at least double the regular compensation.
 Applicable collective bargaining agreements may establish a higher rate for the holiday remuneration.